 Object-Oriented Database (Components, Advantages & Disadvantages)

 Object-oriented databases are often used in applications that require the efficient management of complex data structures and relationships, such as CAD/CAM systems, geographic information systems, and document management systems.
 They are also well suited for applications that require the integration of different data types and sources, such as multimedia data or data from multiple sources.
-However, object-oriented databases can be more difficult to learn and use compared to other database models, and may require specialized expertise to set up and manage.
+However, object-oriented databases can be more difficult to learn and use if compared to other database models, and may require specialized expertise to set up and manage.

 Components of Object-Oriented Database Model